saroad2/statue/docs/tutorials/quick_start.md

 ## Initialize *Statue*

 In order for *Statue* to work correctly, you need to initialize *Statue*'s configuration file.
-This is simply done going to your project's root directory and using the command:
+This is simply done by going to your project's root directory and using the command:

     statue config init